|On this page|

 The path_to_geometry_node is a path to the For-Each begin node, which inside the loop will contain the point we're copying onto.

 The point_number is always 0, because inside the loop we're only ever working on one point at a time.

-The attribute_name is the name of one of the point attribute you want to read.
+The attribute_name is the name of the point attribute you want to read.